MdSaidurR/Netflix_Pandas_PostgreSQL_Project/README.md

 ## Objectives

---Analyze the distribution of content types (Movies vs. TV Shows).
+- Analyze the distribution of content types (Movies vs. TV Shows).
---Identify the most frequently assigned ratings across different content categories.
+- Identify the most frequently assigned ratings across different content categories.
---Examine content trends by release year, country, and duration.
+- Examine content trends by release year, country, and duration.
---Explore and categorize content using specific criteria, filters, and keywords to uncover deeper insights.
+- Explore and categorize content using specific criteria, filters, and keywords to uncover deeper insights.

-Business Problems and Solutions
+## Business Problems and Solutions

---1.
-Count the number of Movies vs TV Shows
+### 1. Count the number of Movies vs TV Shows
 ```sql
 SELECT
     type_of_show,